 A little later in life, I caught ye ol’ travel bug and spent 4 months backpacking around a landscape lavish Asia.
 My shoestring budget, Massaman Curry diet and a mate, convinced me to pick up a camera and start shooting what I saw.
 The photo-maker felt good in my palms.
 We really connected.

-While sworn off relationships, donuts and women in general, I stumbled on a care-free, confident as hell, blonde bombshell.
+After moving to Newcastle, I stumbled on a care-free, confident, blonde bombshell.
 She was fun and risky and independent.
 Being around her lit a flame inside me that I hadn’t felt before.
 You better believe, I made her my wife.
 We laughed at the same memes, it would have been rude not too.

-Bre convinced me that my photography made her appreciate the world around her - as she watched me lose my mind over mountains and paying attention to the details in doorways.
+Bre convinced me that my photography made her appreciate the world around her.
+She watched me lose my mind over mountains and paying attention to the details in doorways.
 I dreamed up a time where my Photography Super-Power could capture that connection between people and emotion, as well as my gorgeous wife and coloured buildings.
 Here we are guys, now I’m (maybe) your wedding photographer!